byverdu/chitter/README.md

 Work on the css to make it look good (we all like beautiful things).

+#### Technologies used:

+1. Ruby

+2. RSpec

+3. Capybara

+1. Sass

+1. JQuery

-Technologies used: Ruby, RSpec, Capybara, Sass, JQuery, CSS and HTML
+1. CSS and HTML